ofrohn/d3-celestial/readme.md

    _callback_: callback function to call when json is loaded (json)
                or to directly add elements to the path (raw)
    _redraw_: for interactive display, callback when view changes (optional)
+   _save_:   for display svg-style, callback when saving as svg (optional)

 * `Celestial.clear()`
    Deletes all previously added functions from the display call stack